thorwolpert/sbc-connect-common/nuxt/layers/core/CONTRIBUTING.md

 Pull requests will be evaluated by the repository guardians on a schedule and if deemed beneficial will be committed to the master.

 All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users **under the terms of the license under which this project is distributed**.

+### Submitting Your Contribution

+1. Ensure your code follows the project's [style](#code-style-and-standards) and conventions, including [internationalization](#internationalization-(i18n)), [accessibility](#accessibility), and [responsive design](#responsive-design).
+2. Write or update tests as needed.
+3. Document your changes, including new features, changes to existing features, and any breaking changes.
+4. Submit a pull request to the main branch.
+5. In your pull request, describe the changes you made and why they are necessary.
+6. Wait for feedback and be responsive to any review comments.

 ### Reporting Bugs